 Invasive Species Workshop

-2017 Invasive Species Workshop Attracts nearly 60
+2017 Invasive Species Workshop Attracts 60

-Battling Buckthorn was a hot topic at the 2017 Invasive Species Workshop, hosted on March 21, at R&D Catering Banquet Facility (Ready Randy') south of New Richmond.
+Battling Buckthorn was a hot topic at the 2017 Invasive Species Workshop, hosted on March 21, at R&D Catering Banquet Facility (Ready Randy's) south of New Richmond.
 The event was free to members and hosted by St. Croix Electric Cooperative.